-For insight into Thailand’s rural fishing communities and shrimp farms, take Phuket’s Northeast Loop for a drive along the island’s east coast.
-It provides excellent views of Phang-nga Bay and some of the small fishing villages in the area, and if you’re hungry, you can get some of the best fresh seafood along the route.
+For insight into Thailand’s rural fishing communities and shrimp farms, take a drive along Phuket’s Northeast Loop.
+It provides excellent views of Phang-nga Bay and some of the small fishing villages in the area.

 The Alps, Germany

-More than just a scenic drive, our Alps by Classic Car journey is a five-day escapade for motorcar enthusiasts that pairs modern cars and motorways with a bygone era of sophisticated travel.
+More than just a scenic drive, Ker & Downey’s Alps by Classic Car journey is a five-day escapade for motorcar enthusiasts.
+The trip pairs modern cars and motorways with a bygone era of sophisticated travel.
 You’ll take an exhilarating chauffeured drive in a sports car along the Autobahn to a BMW production plant for a private visit.
 Then travel back in time in a perfectly restored classic car like the 1935 Mercedes coupe, which will take you meandering through the scenic Bavarian countryside.

 Milford Road, New Zealand

-New Zealand sets the stage for the stunning landscape of the the Lord of the Rings so it’s easy to see why a drive through the country could easily be one of the most scenic in the world.
-It’s a four hour drive through Fiordland National Park and the Te Wahipounamu World Heritage Area with gorgeous views and plenty of places to get out and stretch your legs and take photographs.
+New Zealand sets the stage for the stunning landscape of the the Lord of the Rings.
+It’s easy to see why a drive through the country could be one of the most scenic in the world.
+A drive through Fiordland National Park and the Te Wahipounamu World Heritage Area offers gorgeous views and plenty of places to stop for photographs.

 Great Ocean Road, Australia

-The Great Ocean Road is actually the world’s largest war memorial.
-Built between 1919 and 1932 by soldiers returning from war, it’s dedicated to the soldiers killed in World War 1.
-It winds through various terrain and hugs the southeastern coastline of Australia for 151 miles and provides access to prominent landmarks like the famous limestone stack formations known as the Twelve Apostles.
+The world’s largest war memorial, the Great Ocean Road, is dedicated to soldiers killed in World War I. Built between 1919 and 1932 by soldiers returning from war, it winds through various terrain hugging the southeastern coastline of Australia for 151 miles.
+The Great Ocean Road provides access to prominent landmarks like the famous limestone stack formations known as the Twelve Apostles.
 If you’d prefer to get out and stretch your legs, there is also about 65 miles of walking trails that follow the coastline along the road from Apollo Bay to the Twelve Apostles.

 Coastal Drive, Bali

 Scenic drives are a great way to see the world, especially with Ker & Downey.
 We don’t do self-drives.
-Instead, you’ll be chauffeured in luxury vehicles with private drivers.
+Instead, expect to be chauffeured in luxury vehicles with private drivers.
 Add one of these scenic drives to your next Ker & Downey journey.
-For more information, contact your Luxury Travel Consultant.
+For more information, contact a Ker & Downey destination specialist.
 To stay up to date on all of our online content, follow us on Facebook and Twitter.